fazeelanizam13/multi-memory-calculator/README.md

 ## Getting Started

 No prerequisites or installing required.
-It's just needed to download the zip, unzip it and run the index.html file.
+It's just needed to download the zip, unzip it and open the index.html file on your browser.

 ![Screenshot from Multi-Memory Calculator](screenshot.png)